Stock market today: Big Tech rally props up Wall Street

 Wall Street’s focus has been on the smaller and mid-sized banks that could suffer debilitating runs of deposits from customers, similar to the ones that toppled Silicon Valley Bank and Signature Bank.

-All banks are contending with much higher interest rates, which have tightened the screws on the economy and financial markets after flying higher over the last year.
+All banks are contending with much higher interest rates, which have flown higher over the past year to tighten the screws on the economy and financial markets.

 The Federal Reserve has hiked its key overnight interest rate to its highest level since 2007.
 It’s trying to rein in high inflation, but its main tool to do so is a notoriously blunt one.
 High rates slow the entire economy and hurt prices for investments.